accolver/agents/command/commit.md

 ---
 description: Review changes and create a commit
-agent: build
+agent: general
 ---

-Status of changes:
+Status of changes: !`git status`
-!`git status`

 Current staged changes:
 !`git diff --cached 2>&1 || echo "No staged changes.
 Stage files first with 'git add'"`

-Current unstaged changes:
-!`git diff 2>&1`
+Current unstaged changes: !`git diff 2>&1`

-Recent commits for context:
-!`git log --oneline -5 2>&1`
+Recent commits for context: !`git log --oneline -5 2>&1`

 If there are no staged changes, ask the user what files they want to commit.

 Otherwise:

 1. Review the staged changes.
 Identify only the relevant changes that were recently discussed
 2. Ensure no sensitive data or secrets are about to be committed
 3. Summarize what was changed and why
-4. Suggest a clear, descriptive commit message following conventional commits format:
+4. Suggest a clear, descriptive commit message following conventional commits
+   format:
    - feat: new feature
    - fix: bug fix
    - docs: documentation changes